Italy's Salvini suffers a setback in bid to topple government quickly | DW | 14.08.2019

-Italy's Interior Minister Matteo Salvini, failed to force a no-confidence vote in parliament for this week.
+Italian Interior Minister Matteo Salvini failed to force a no-confidence vote in parliament this week.
 Salvini is aiming for fresh elections, to capitalize on his right-wing League party's soaring popularity.

 The Italian Senate has postponed a debate on the ongoing government crisis.